 Before Kashmir came into the dominance of Hindu and Muslim rulers, Buddhism was already very well-established in the region.
 This was so between the 1st century to 8th century A.D.
-According to historians, King Kanishka from Kushan Dynasty even organized the 4th Buddhist Council at Kundalvana in Kashmir.
-It was presided by Vasumitra whose deputy was Ashvaghosha.
+According to historians, King Kanishka from the Kushan Dynasty even organized the 4th Buddhist Council at Kundalvana in Kashmir.
+It was presided over by Vasumitra whose deputy was Ashvaghosha.

 Earlier, the land of Kashmir was greatly influenced by Hinduism and interestingly, one can still witness the traces of that era in this region.
 A major section of Kashmiri residents consists of Kashmiri Pandits who follow the Hindu religion.
 During the 9th century, Vaishnavism also flourished in Kashmir.

 The period between the 13th and 15th centuries was the time of the Mughal Era in this region.
 It is said that this era led to the downfall of Shaivism.
 The first Mughal ruler of Kashmir was Shah Mir who reigned in 1339.
 The rule of Mughals continued for the next five centuries, Muslim monarchs ruled Kashmir, including the Mughal Empire, which ruled from 1586 until 1751, and the Afghan Durrani Empire, which ruled from 1747 until 1819.

 The medieval era was mostly ruled by Mughal Emperors.
 The first Mughal ruler of Kashmir was Shams-Ud-Din Shah Mir of the Shah Mir Dynasty who ruled between 1339-42.
 After that, the Great Akbar conquered Kashmir and ruled between 1585 to 1586.
 Then, it was captured by Afghan rulers from the Durrani Dynasty who ruled till the invasion of the Sikh Dynasty in 1890 who continued to rule Kashmir until the invasion of the British.